resatgafarli/prototype/README.md

 At the first step going to develop first **Episode Preparation** component that will manage audio and related subtitle files in order to synchronize them, crop unwanted episode parts etc.

 ## Main Features of Component
-* Open and edit audio subtitle
+* Open and Edit audio subtitle
 * Prelisten and Synchronize subtitle with audio file
 * Crop audio file by subtitle
 * Search Subtitle Over Internet